Gamora: Graph Learning based Symbolic Reasoning for Large-Scale Boolean Networks: Preliminary and Motivation

 \subsection{Boolean Networks and And-Inverter Graphs}

-BNs are well-studied discrete mathematical models with broad applications in chemistry, biology, circuit design, formal verification, etc. From the synthesis and verification perspective, a compact and uniform representation of BNs composed of two-input AND-gates and inverters, called and-inverter graphs (AIGs), has found successful use in diverse EDA tasks, since AIGs allow rewriting, simulation, technology mapping, placement, and verification to share the same data structure~\cite{mishchenko2006dag}.
-In an AIG, each node has at most two incoming edges; a node without incoming edges is a primary input (PI), and primary outputs (POs) are denoted by special output nodes; each internal node represents a two-input AND function.
+BNs are well-studied discrete mathematical models with broad applications in chemistry, biology, circuit design, formal verification, etc. For purposes of synthesis and verification, a concise and uniform representation of BNs consisting of inverters and two-input AND-gates, known as and-inverter graphs (AIGs), has found successful use in diverse EDA tasks, since AIGs allow rewriting, simulation, technology mapping, placement, and verification to share the same data structure~\cite{mishchenko2006dag}.
+In an AIG, each node has at most two incoming edges; a node without incoming edges is a primary input (PI); primary outputs (POs) are denoted by special output nodes; each internal node represents a two-input AND function.
 Based on De Morgan’s laws, any combinational BN can be converted into an AIG~\cite{brayton2010abc} in a fast and scalable manner.

 In AIGs, cut enumeration can be used to detect Boolean functions.
 A feasible cut of node $n$ is a set of nodes in the transitive fan-in cone of $n$, whose truth value assignments completely determine the value of $n$.
 A cut is $K$-feasible if there are no more than $K$ inputs.
 Figure~\ref{fig:adder} depicts an example of reasoning XOR functions and full adders from AIGs.
 In Figure~\ref{fig:adder}(a), the AIG has a 3-feasible cut of node 9 and a 2-feasible cut of node 6; after truth table computation, the functions of node 6 and node 9 are IN1$\oplus$IN2 and IN1$\oplus$IN2$\oplus$IN3, respectively.
 Thus, as shown in Figure~\ref{fig:adder}(b), node 6 is an XOR2 function, and node 9 is an XOR3 function.
 Figure~\ref{fig:adder}(c) shows a full adder bitslice, with the sum as an XOR function and the carry-out as a majority (MAJ) function.
 By pairing an XOR3 with a MAJ3 with identical inputs, a full adder bitslice can be extracted, which is then aggregated for word-level abstraction.